Eightyeightdays/lister/README.md

 5. The extension icon should now be visible in the browser

 ### Notes
-* As of 02/10/22 this extension is not yet in a state to be released for testing by the public, but will eventually have an official release on the Mozilla Add-on Store
+* Submitted to the Mozilla Add-on Store 30/12/22

 ### Possible Future Features
 * Infinite scroll to minimise load times for long playlists